caoquanjie/LearnToPayAttention/README.md

 # LearnToPayAttention
 ## a tensorflow implementation of ICLR 2018 paper Learn To Pay Attention

-I implemented two versions: VGG-att1-concat-dp and VGG-att2-concat-dp, and I trained the model on CIFAR-10, CIFAR-100 DATASET.
+I implemented one versions: VGG-att-concat-dp, and I trained the model on CIFAR-10, CIFAR-100 DATASET.
 Finally, we use the pretrained CIFAR-100 model initialise the weights in CUB finetune.

 ### requirements